-Watersafe Auckland t/a Drowning Prevention Auckland The Year in Review: July 2022- June 2023
+Watersafe Auckland t/a Drowning Prevention Auckland

 We look back on a landmark year with our greatest delivery reach since 2018.
 More people accessed our education programmes in a way that resonated with them culturally and socially.
 Alongside education, our research outputs continue to be world-class, and we have presented our findings both nationally and on the international stage.
-Drowning Prevention Auckland (DPA) will be strongly represented at the World Conference on Drowning Prevention with ten abstracts accepted for presentation in December 2023 - an opportunity to share our work and vision to create an Auckland free from drowning.
+Drowning Prevention Auckland (DPA) will be strongly represented at the World Conference on Drowning Prevention with 10 abstracts accepted for presentation in December 2023 - an opportunity to share our work and vision to create an Auckland free from drowning.